 We stock a wide range of products suitable for wearing in different environments - indoor and outdoor.
-The Eyewear Accessories range includes extra small glasses for children as well as larger products for adults.
+The Eyewear Accessories range includes small glasses for children (over 11 years old) as well as larger products for adults.

 Most of our glasses and sunglasses can be fitted inexpensively with prescription lenses if required.